 Day 7: Šibenik and onwards

 From the Obonjan/ Šibenik area, there are several options north from there.
 As mentioned earlier, we drove a long 5 hours north to Lake Bled, near to Ljubljana in Slovenia.
 The weather changed drastically as we gained altitude.
 I couldn’t believe how different the environment was, having just spent a gorgeous week on the Adriatic Coast.

 Although we chose to do this, I wouldn’t necessarily recommend driving from Dubrovnik to Lake Bled.
 We were really keen to tick Lake Bled off our list, but actually, we could have easily spent more time exploring Croatia.
 There are still so many beautiful towns north of Split and Šibenik.
 I’ve put some alternative suggestions here for a one week croatia road trip itinerary:

 This small town between Zadar and Šibenik is home to some of Croatia’s most famous festivals, such as Love International (next taking place in July 2020).
-Tisno has its own epic festival set up in an area called The Garden which draws revellers from across the globe who want to attend epic music festivals in a stunning location.
+Tisno has its own epic festival set up in an area called The Garden.
+This area draws revellers from across the globe who want to attend epic music festivals in a stunning location.
 If you’re planning a Croatia road trip around a music festival, chances are you’ll be heading to Tisno.

 Zadar is one of the largest towns on the Dalmatian Coast and is about a 2 hour drive north from Split.
 Despite often being considered Croatia’s coolest city, it still doesn’t attract the vast crowds that Dubrovnik does, or even Split.
 There are a great number of things to do in Zadar, not least to explore its iconic monuments and unusual art installations.
 Playing tribute to the sea and its waves is the world famous Zadar Sea Organ, located on the waterfront promenade.
 Created by cutting steps into the promenade and then installing underwater pipes, it plays music when the waves roll in.
 Magical.